Yra van Dijk

 Literature and New Media

-Teaching in the Dutch department takes a comparative stance, focusing on modern Dutch prose and poetry in a European and global perspective.
-In the second term of 2013-2014 for example, a course on Shoah representations in art and literature will focus on both Dutch texts and international movies, art and literature.
-In the first term of 2014-2015, I will teach with Ernst van Alphen on Shoah, memory and trauma in the Research master Literary Studies.
+When teaching in the Dutch department, Van Dijk takes a comparative stance, focusing on modern Dutch prose and poetry in a European and global perspective.
+Her course on Shoah representations in art and literature focuses for example on both Dutch texts and contexts, and also international movies, art and literature.

-Current projects: PhD-students Lisanne Snelders and Rik Spanjers (UvA) both focus on representations of memory and conflict, whereas Emma de Vries (University Leiden, LUCAS) studies neo-epistolary culture in the digital age.
+PhD-students Lisanne Snelders and Rik Spanjers (UvA) both focus on representations of memory and conflict too, whereas Emma de Vries (University Leiden, LUCAS) studies neo-epistolary culture in the digital age.

-I will gladly talk about thesis- or PhD projects in the fields of Dutch- or digital literature, media, technology and literature and questions of cultural memory, ethics and engagement.
+Please be in touch with plans for thesis- or PhD projects in the fields of contemporary Dutch literature (including poetry), media, technology and literature and questions of cultural memory, ethics and engagement.

 Grants & Awards